 Figure 5.
 Ground truth data, reference data, and opto-tagging.
 A. Distribution of putative cell types (3811 cells), including their projections determined via spike-transmissions CCG curves.
 B. 407 ground truth cells spanning PV (184), SST (115), Pyramidal cells (44), Axo axonic (35), VGAT (15) and VIP cells (14) projected on the same population of neurons as in A. C. Single session (dots) compared with reference data from 30 reference sessions (shaded zones).
-D. Optotagged data can be processed and curate directly in CellExplorer.
+D. Opto-tagged data can be processed and curate directly in CellExplorer.
 E. Example of PSTH of a PV-expressing cell.
 Raster plot and average responses to light pulses visualized in CellExplorer.
 F. The CellExplorer framework allows for sharing ground truth and reference data directly with the end-user.
 End users can upload their ground truth data to the CellExplorer GitHub repository for communal sharing.

 Open-source database